 They’re experienced journalists, many of them award-winners, who will teach you the skills modern reporters use in their jobs every day.

-Before long, you’ll have what it takes to do your first internship with a major media organization.
+Before long, you’ll have what it takes to do your first professional placement through our apprenticeships program.

-By summer, you can be working your journalism across Canada and the world, for media organizations or as a freelancer producing independent projects.
+By summer, you can be working your journalism across Canada and the world, for employers large or small, or as a freelancer producing independent projects.